 YOU WILL ALSO LIKE MY APPENZELL HIKING GUIDE: 9 AWESOME HIKES IN APPENZELL, SWITZERLAND

 HOW TO GET TO SEEALPSEE LAKE

-Wasserauen Train Station is the start point for the Seealpsee hike and is easily accessible by train or car.
-Wasserauen is in the north-east of Switzerland near the Liechtenstein border.
+Wasserauen Train Station is the starting point for the Seealpsee hike and is easily accessible by train or car.
+Wasserauen is in the northeast of Switzerland near the Liechtenstein border.
 Luckily, Switzerland is a relatively small country so you can reach the town of Wasserauen from most places including Zurich (2-hr journey by car).
 There is no major city nearby with journeys of 2+ hours from Chur, Lucerne, and Bern to reach Wasserauen.
-I was based in Appenzell district when doing this hike so it was just a 15-minute train journey for me.
+I was based in the Appenzell district when doing this hike so it was just a 15-minute train journey for me.